sensu/sensu-docs/archived/sensu-go/5.20/operations/deploy-sensu/hardware-requirements.md

 ---
 title: "Hardware requirements"
 linkTitle: "Hardware Requirements"
-description: "If you're planning a Sensu deployment, read this guide to learn about the hardware and networking requirements for running Sensu backends and agents on your organization's infrastructure."
+description: "Before you deploy Sensu, read about the hardware and networking requirements for running Sensu backends and agents on your organization's infrastructure."
 weight: 10
 version: "5.20"
 product: "Sensu Go"